 On the other hand, the same homebuyer may use a real estate buyer agent that works for the real estate brokerage that represents the seller.
-A homebuyer should consider the options and decide if this is an ideal situation for him or her.
+Homebuyers should consider the options and decide if this is an ideal situation for them.

-A homebuyer that consents to dual agency gives up his or her right to have their agent be loyal to them, since that agent is now also representing the buyer's adversary.
+A homebuyer who consents to dual agency gives up their right to have their agent be loyal to them since that agent is now also representing the buyer's adversary.
 Once a homebuyer gives up that duty of loyalty, the agent can advance interests that are adverse to that homebuyer.
 When a homebuyer consents to dual agency his or her agent no longer owes the homebuyer important fiduciary duties.
 For example, a dual agent could know from the seller that a property has a history of water in the basement and also know that the buyer plans to finish the basement.
 Not only would the dual agent not have a duty to disclose such information to the buyer, but his or her fiduciary duty to the seller might actually prohibit it.

-In order to avoid having to disclose dual agency conflicts and obtain written consent, many states, including Massachusetts and New Hampshire, allow real estate companies to "designate" a real estate agent at the brokerage to represent the seller and a different "designated" real estate agent at the same company to represent a potential homebuyer.
+To avoid disclosing dual agency conflicts and obtaining written consent, many states, including Massachusetts and New Hampshire, allow real estate companies to "designate" a real estate agent.
+One agent at the brokerage represents the seller, and a different "designated" real estate agent at the same company represents a potential homebuyer.

-If a firm declares that it is a designated agency real estate company, the law allows the firm to be the brokerage on both sides of the transaction, as long as there are different "designated" agents representing the buyer and the seller.
+Suppose a firm declares that it is a designated agency real estate company.
+In that case, the law allows the firm to be the brokerage for both sides of the transaction, as long as different "designated" agents represent the buyer and the seller.
 In that circumstance, only the owner/manager is the dual agent.
 The designated seller agent owes no fiduciary duty to the homebuyer and vice versa.

-With so much at stake financially, homebuyers should consider carefully what their legal relationship will be before making a choice on a real estate agent who will represent them on the purchase of a home.
-Avoiding obvious conflicts of interest and the potential for conflicts of interest is a wise choice.
+With so much at stake financially, homebuyers should carefully consider their legal relationship before choosing a real estate agent who will represent them on the purchase of a home.
+Avoiding explicit conflicts of interest and the potential for conflicts of interest is a wise choice.